WneleiGao/SAIGtensor.jl/docs/src/denseTensor/page1.md

 # Dense Tensor

-Some operations with respect to basic dense tensor
+Some operations with respect to basic dense tensor, I need to add some latex equations to my document

 ## Functions